SeleniumHQ/mobile-spec/spec-draft.md

 The idea is to be able to mock phone calls entering the device and handle the actions that triggers; you may want to accept it, cancel or put it on hold.

 * POST /session/:sessionId/device/gsm_call
-  * accepts PhoneNumber, GsmAction
+  * accepts { phoneNumber: PhoneNumber, action: GsmAction }

-`GsmAction`'s would be:
+Where `PhoneNumber` should be a valid phone number and `GsmAction`'s would be String constants:

 * CALL
 * ACCEPT